Jeremy Siegel of the Wharton School is cited for an article written for The Wall Street Journal about tech stocks.

 Penn in the News

-Ann Steiner of the Perelman School of Medicine is quoted about women not seeking out information on vaginal pain and menopause.
+Carl June of the Perelman School of Medicine is quoted about research on experimental leukemia therapy.

 Doctoral candidate Kevin Waite of the School of Arts & Sciences blogs about the Civil War and the efforts to extend slavery to California.